Yes / No / Don’t Know

 This is a conceptual proposal for the public art project Today, organized by Seoul Metropolitan Government for a temporary artwork to be installed in the Seoul Square.
 The proposal was shortlisted but did not win the final popular vote.
+Following is from our proposal.

 Opinion polling is a common practice to see the public’s view on certain issues.
 It is a tool for democracy, playing an important role in policy-making.
 It can also be used as part of a participatory system for public art.